tinmanSimon/Tower-of-Hanoi/README.md

 # Tower-of-Hanoi
-A simulation for the game tower of hanoi
+A console simulation for the game tower of hanoi